THE BEST LAS VEGAS PROPERTIES

 collect the full amount of a loss.

-of the total amount borrowed on all mortgages against a property compared to
+the total amount borrowed on all mortgages against a property compared to the

 mortgage and a $10,000 2nd mortgage on a home with an appraised value of